 top of page

-My research has historically focused on Immanuel Kant’s philosophy, interpreting it as an organic, systematic whole that harmoniously combines theoretical and practical philosophy.
-In it, I offer a particular interpretation of the foundations of Kant’s critical philosophy and of the way Kant’s natural and moral philosophies build on these foundations to provide a “twofold metaphysics” of nature and morals.
+My research takes a transdisciplinary approach that centrally uses connections and analogies between different disciplines to better understand and intervene in theoretical, moral, and political phenomena, with a special focus on the ways natural/physical and moral/ethical structures are analogous.
+This research has historically focused on Immanuel Kant’s philosophy, interpreting it as an organic, systematic whole that harmoniously combines theoretical and practical philosophy (in part through the ingenious use of analogies).
+I offer a particular interpretation of the foundations of Kant’s critical philosophy and of the way Kant’s natural and moral philosophies build on these foundations to provide a “twofold metaphysics” of nature and morals.
 I argue that on the basis of this twofold metaphysics, Kant paints a majestic picture of the moral and political relations between humans as importantly analogous to the geometric and physical relations between bodies.
+You can read more about my approach to Kant's philosophy in my published work below and my Visualizing Kant project.

 Work in Progress